Edaurd/balatro-mobile-maker-lovely-pixel-fix/README.md

 # Includes Pixel Fix and Lovely for modding
-This fork merges the Pixel CRT shader fix (removes the black void while keeping most of the shader; tested on Pixel 7 Pro and 10 Pro Fold, thanks to [siameseneko-dev](https://github.com/siameseneko-dev/)) with the Lovely Injector for modding (thanks to [kodenamekrak](https://github.com/kodenamekrak)).
-It also enables `t.externalstorage` in `balatro/main.lua` to allow access to the mods folder.
+This fork merges the Pixel CRT shader fix (removes the black void while keeping most of the shader; tested on Pixel 7 Pro and 10 Pro Fold, thanks to [siameseneko-dev](https://github.com/siameseneko-dev/)) with the Lovely Injector for modding (thanks to [kodenamekrak](https://github.com/kodenamekrak)). ~~It also enables `t.externalstorage` in `balatro/main.lua` to allow access to the mods folder.~~ nevermind, seems like kodenamekrak already added that

 # Original ReadMe: